 I’m organising a charity fun run.
 Do I still need a licence?

 - If you plan to award prizes for placings, or published times, your event is a ‘race’ and must be licensed.
-If you will not be recognising places or timing runners, you do not require a licence as your event is a true ‘fun run’ free from competition. scottishathletics can license fun runs for insurance purposes if the event organiser wishes, provided they still comply with UKA rules regarding ages of participation, etc. It must be made clear at the point of applying that an event will not be recording results in order to be licensed as a fun run.
+If you will not be recognising places nor timing runners, you do not require a licence as your event is a true ‘fun run’ free from competition. scottishathletics can license fun runs for insurance purposes if the event organiser wishes, provided they still comply with UKA rules regarding ages of participation, etc. It must be made clear at the point of applying that an event will not be recording results in order to be licensed as a fun run.

 I want to host two races at my event – a road race and a shorter-distance race on the track.
 What type of license should I apply for?

-- If your event covers more than one of the six disciplines, you may need to apply for more than one licence.
+- If your event covers more than one of the six disciplines, you will need to apply for more than one licence.
 A road and multi-terrain race licence can only cover road and multi-terrain races, whilst a track and field permit can only cover track and field events.
 If you plan to host a road race and track race at the same event, for example, you will need two licences.
 Some events may require three or more licences to cover everything.